qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

 Locator Settings
 ----------------

-The :guilabel:`Locator` tab allows to configure the **Locator bar**, a quick search widget available on the status bar that helps you perform searches anywhere in the application.
+|search| The :guilabel:`Locator` tab allows to configure the **Locator bar**, a
+quick search widget available on the status bar that helps you perform searches anywhere in the application.
 It provides some default filters (with read-only prefix) to use :